 However, it’s important to understand each of the values that can be assigned to a ring and how they relate to each other.

-- This is the amount that someone will actually be willing to pay for your ring.
+Fair market value is the amount that someone is actually be willing to pay for your ring.

-- Understanding the secondary market value for your ring can help you understand what the fair market value for your ring is likely to be e.g. if a pre-owned Tiffany ring is currently being sold for two-thirds of the original purchase price in a store, the owner of that store would have to have bought it for less than that.
+Understanding the secondary market value for your ring can help you understand what the fair market value for your ring is likely to be e.g. if a pre-owned Tiffany ring is currently being sold for two-thirds of the original purchase price in a store, the owner of that store would have to have bought it for less than that.

-- It’s mostly applies to the precious metals used in a ring setting, and can vary significantly depending on the ‘spot price’ – the cost of the precious metals on a particular day.
+It’s mostly applies to the precious metals used in a ring setting, and can vary significantly depending on the ‘spot price’ – the cost of the precious metals on a particular day.

 So while there isn’t one easy answer to the question of how much your diamond ring is worth, there are some things you can do to ensure that you make it as likely as possible to get the most money when selling your ring.